Appealing DCF Substantiation Findings in Darien

 After receiving the request for appealing DCF substantiation findings in Darien, DCF will conduct its own internal review.
 Agency staff will consider the report and assess whether allegations are supported by sufficient evidence.
 DCF could reverse the finding and dismiss the case.
 However, in many instances, the finding is affirmed.

 Requesting a Hearing Before an Administrative Law Judge

 If DCF’s internal review affirms the findings, the next step is to request a hearing before an administrative law judge.
 During the hearing, the individual has the right to present evidence in their own defense and to challenge evidence presented by DCF.

 The hearing is conducted much like a trial, with witness testimony, exhibits, and the opportunity for cross-examination.
-To maximize the chance of success, individuals accused of abuse or neglect often choose to retain an attorney to represent them during the hearing.
+To maximize the chance of success, individuals in Fairfield accused of abuse or neglect often choose to retain an attorney to represent them during the appeal hearing.

 Let a Darien DCF Attorney Help You Appeal Substantiation Findings

 The process of a DCF investigation sometimes seems very informal.
 However, the results can have serious consequences, so it is crucial to work to maintain your family’s rights and best interests.

 In many cases, it is wise to begin the process of appealing DCF substantiation findings in Darien as soon as possible.
 To make a persuasive showing and take advantage of all available opportunities, it can be helpful to work with an experienced DCF attorney during the appeal process.
 Call today to speak with our team.